NiftyHubV1/seneca-solver/README.md

 ### Method 1: Executable (recommended)

-Download the executable from the releases page to the side, making sure to download the latest release.
+Download the executable from the [releases page](https://github.com/ArcaEge/seneca-solver/releases/latest), making sure to download the latest release.
 If on a UNIX-based system (i.e. not using Windows or TempleOS), add the execute permission to the executable using `chmod +x <name-of-executable>`.
 Move on to the "Usage" section below.
 If your OS/system architecture is unsupported, use Method 2.

 ### Method 2: Compile it yourself